noahgomz/Growth_Analytics_Portfolio/Systems modeling/BuildMyCreditApp(BMCA)/README.md

 ## What It Does

 Most credit advice is static: "pay down utilization" or "don't open too many accounts."
 This engine is dynamic.
-It treats a user's credit profile as a system of interdependent variables and asks:
+It treats a user's credit profile as a system of interdependent variables and iterates after each action in a period (1 month) and at the end of that period.

 The engine:
 - Ingests a user's real credit report (parsed from upload)